Max B: Conviction and appeal

-By June 6, 2009, he had been found guilty on 9 of 11 counts in the ongoing trial.
-On June 9, he was found guilty of murder conspiracy and robbery charges.

-Max B was later sentenced to 75 years in prison on September 4, 2009.
-His mother, Sharon Wingate, and fellow rap artist French Montana said he plans to appeal his conviction.
+On May 23, 2009, Max B and Kelvin Leerdam's trial began.
+On June 9, 2009, Max B and Leerdam were found guilty on 9 of 11 counts, including felony murder.
+On September 3, 2009, Max B was sentenced to 75 years in prison, and Leerdam was sentenced to life in prison plus 35 years.
+The following day, Conway was sentenced to 15 years.
+Max B's mother, Sharon Wingate, and fellow rap artist French Montana said he planned to appeal his conviction.
 On March 19, 2010, Max B was granted an appeal with a new trial and lawyer.

-In February 2012, rumors spread that Max's request for an appeal had been denied, but it since has been cleared up as an internet/blog/Twitter rumor.
-On August 30, 2012, Max's appeal was denied and he was set to remain in prison to finish his 75-year incarceration.
+In February 2012, rumors spread that Max's request for an appeal had been denied, but it was cleared up as an internet/blog/Twitter rumor.
+On August 30, 2012, Max's appeal was denied and he was set to remain in prison to finish his 75-year sentence.

-On September 16, 2016, French Montana released a statement revealing Max B has taken a plea bargain for aggravated manslaughter and is set to be released within 2 to 6 years.
-Max continues to seek a higher appeal.
-Rapper Jay-Z shouted out Max B in support in his Rick Ross and Dr. Dre collaboration "3 Kings."

-In July 2019, Max B had his sentence reduced from 20 years to 12 years.
+His conviction was vacated in 2016, after a new legal team argued that his original trial lawyer had a conflict of interest in the case.
+His sentence was reduced to 20 years on September 16, 2016, after he pleaded guilty to aggravated manslaughter.
+He was released from prison on November 9, 2025.